 Using Activated Charcoal

-Activated charcoal (or carbon) can reduce herbicide contamination in specific areas (gardens, greenhouses, lawns, etc.) and can also be used as a root dip to protect transplants (tomatoes, peppers, strawberries, ornamentals, etc.) from triazine or substituted urea herbicides.
-Activated carbon can also be used to “clean up” pesticide spills.
+Activated charcoal (or carbon) can reduce herbicide contamination in specific areas (gardens, greenhouses, lawns, etc.) and can also be used as a root dip to partially protect transplants (tomatoes, peppers, strawberries, ornamentals, etc.) from triazine or substituted urea herbicides.
+Activated carbon can also be used to mitigate pesticide spills.

 Other herbicides that carbon can deactivate include trifluralin (Treflan), bromacil (Hyvar X), benefin (Balan), bensulide (Betasan and Prefar), DCPA (Dacthal), dichlobenil (Casoron or Norosac), EPTC (Eptam), 2,4-D, terbacil (Sinbar), and chloroacetamide herbicides such as S-metolachlor (Dual Magnum) or dimethenamid-P (Outlook, and others)others).

 Activated carbon, used in a wide range of applications in diverse industries, is made by heating or chemically treating organic matter to create a porous structure.
 This gives a large surface area within a relatively small volume.
 Most activated carbon products are purified by acid and water washes to remove impurities and are available in both granular and powdered form.
 Charcoal for outdoor grills cannot be ground up to achieve the same pore structure characteristics of activated charcoal on a pound-for-pound basis.